-Heatwave brings searing temperatures to Europe with Italy set to surpass highs of 48C
+European heatwave Cerberus brings searing temperatures as Italy could hit 48C

 Professor Richard Betts, climate scientist at the Met Office and University of Exeter, said the alarming highs are in line with scientists' warnings about the continued use of fossil fuels.

-He told The BBC: "This is all a stark reminder of what we've known for a long time, and we will see ever more extremes until we stop building up more greenhouse gases in the atmosphere."
+He told the BBC: “This is all a stark reminder of what we've known for a long time, and we will see ever more extremes until we stop building up more greenhouse gases in the atmosphere."

 It comes after the World Meteorological Organisation (WMO) said the beginning of this month was the hottest week on record for the planet.

-The WMO said in a statement: "The world just had the hottest week on record, according to preliminary data."
+It said in a statement: “The world just had the hottest week on record, according to preliminary data.”

-Last summer's heatwaves may have contributed to 60,000 deaths in Europe, according to a study by the Barcelona Institute for Global Health (ISGlobal).
+Last summer's heatwaves may have contributed to 60,000 deaths in Europe, according to a study by the Barcelona Institute for Global Health.

 Europe experienced its hottest summer on record in 2022, marked by an onslaught of scorching heatwaves, devastating droughts and raging forest fires.